bahmutov/comment-value/README.md

 const add = (a, b) => a + b
 add(2, 3) //>
 add(2, -3) //> ? anything here
+// you can also print variables! const t = typeof add
+// t:
 ```

 Run the `comment-value` script which runs your Node